prona-p4-learning-platform/aps-switch-dashboard/README.md

 ## Installation

 Script expects Ubuntu 18.04 or 20.04 as well as APS One Touch (AOT) incl.
 Intel SDE and APS BSP/SAL to be already installed on the switch.
 See, e.g., APS support forum or https://github.com/APS-Networks/APS-One-touch for installation instructions.
+This repo also provides a rudimentary script for the steps to install AOT, SDE, BSP and SAL: [install-aot-sde-bsp-sal.sh](scripts/install-aot-sde-bsp-sal.sh).
+This will be improved and possibly included in the start script for the dashboard.

 ```sh
 wget https://raw.githubusercontent.com/prona-p4-learning-platform/aps-switch-dashboard/master/start-switch.sh